aptech/gauss-plot-library/docs/annotated-bootstrap.md

-# GAUSS scatter plot grid with adjusted canvas size
+# GAUSS histogram plot with annotations

 ## Description
 This file will generate histogram plot of the bootstrapped mean of .
 This file demonstrates: